bastian-arman/df-image-search-engine/README.md

     http://localhost:8501/
     ```

+# Project Features
+- [x] Search similar images by uploading an image (image based).
+- [x] Search similar images by describing an image (text based).

+# Project Future Plan
+- [ ] Change the current framework into more propper framework (e.g: FastAPI, Flask, Django), resulting a service-based Image Search Engine API and integrate into front-end website.
+- [ ] Add queueing method / rate limitter for preventing DDoS attack.
+- [ ] Integrate project with database with classification method for each image and hopefully increasing an accuracy for returning similar image.

 ## Notes
 - The setup.sh script configures the virtual environment and installs all necessary dependencies.
 - Ensure that you already mounted the NAS directory using mount_nas.sh.
 - The run_server.sh script starts the streamlit server.
+- The run_test.sh script starts the unit testing and generates the report of test.
 according to the business processes.

 # Repo Owner? #